redox-os/book/src/configuration-settings.md

 #### Creating a custom filesystem configuration

-The following items describe the process for creating a custom filesystem configuration file (`desktop-test.toml`):
+The following items describe the process for creating a custom filesystem configuration file (`my_desktop.toml`):

 1. Create the `desktop-test.toml` file from an existing filesystem configuration: